CS 112

 }

-This method should grow the length of the array of the object this method is called on by n positions.
+This method should grow the size of the array of the object this method is called on by n positions.
 This method must also preserve all the elements that are currently in the array.
 In other words, growing the array cannot lose any elements that are currently stored in the array.

 (Hint: Remember that the physical structure of the array cannot change, therefore we must simulate growing the array.
 Think how this can be accomplished.)